-Could 2019 be the beginning of a technological shift that sees automated compliance become mainstream?
+Will the 2020's be the decade of transformations that sees automated compliance become mainstream?
 The exponential rise in artificial intelligence (AI) capability has the potential to innovate and disrupt traditional compliance models.

 In this paper we ask the following questions to consider the potential impact of AI on what we think of as automated compliance assurance:

 - How does AI relate to compliance assurance?